TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-snapshot-debugger.md

 ### 2. **If the Snapshots were collected but went missing recently**

-* Navigate to Failures page and click on the “Snapshot only” checkbox to view if snapshots are being collected.
+* Navigate to Failures page and click on the **Snapshot only** checkbox to view if snapshots are being collected.
 Expand the time range to see when they stopped collecting.
 Refer to this [troubleshooting guide](https://docs.microsoft.com/azure/azure-monitor/app/snapshot-debugger-troubleshoot).

 ![appmap image](https://docs.microsoft.com/azure/azure-monitor/app/media/troubleshoot/app-insights/application-insights-snapshot-debugger-is-missing.png)